 - If you do decide to head over to Zermatt or vice versa make sure you get home before the last chairlift.
 Otherwise, it will end up costing you a small fortune to get back via a taxi (Cab) and will take around 4 hours one way.

-- My understanding is that you are not allowed to use a drone on the ski fields.
-Please contact the tourist office beforehand if you wanting to use.
+- My understanding is that you are not allowed to use a drone on the ski slopes and in the ski area.

 Other Resorts in Europe

-Disclaimer: Even though I was invited by the Breuil-Cervinia tourism office.
+Disclaimer: Even though I was invited by the Breuil-Cervinia Tourism Office Italy.
 All views are my own and based on my own experience